-Now-a-days, it is really a tough task to monitor and control the project effectively.
+Nowadays, it is a tough task to monitor and control the project effectively.
 I am sure every one of us adopts so many methodologies to keep our control on the project.
-But apart from this control almost 70% of the project fails miserably.
-And if the project is completed successfully – either you have taken more money to finish the same (i.e., over budgeted) or you have taken more time to finish the same (i.e., behind the schedule).
+But apart from this control, almost 70% of the project fails miserably.
+And if the project is completed successfully – either you have taken more money to finish the same (i.e., over-budgeted) or you have taken more time to finish the same (i.e., behind schedule).
 Both situations are poor for a project manager.
-So, the bottom-line is what should the project manager do to save this bad situation in the project?
+So, the bottom line is what the project manager should do to save this bad situation in the project?
 It is not an easy work to control the pricing, scheduling, and scope for the project.
 These three project constraints will always create a problem for your project.
 Be alert!
 If you are good in maintaining these three baselines (Scope baselines, schedule baselines, and cost performance baselines); you are doing excellent.

 So, how to maintain these baselines?
 How to control the project effectively, so that you can finish the project within the baselines?
 PMBOK® Guide (Project Management Body of Knowledge) recommends some standard processes to control and monitor the project successfully.
 Let me explain to you the steps in project monitoring and control in brief.

-Monitor and Control Project Work & Perform Integrated Change Control:
+Monitor and Control Project Work & Perform Integrated Change Control

-Verify Scope & Control Scope:
+Verify Scope and Control Scope

-Control Schedule & Control Cost:
+Control Schedule and Control Cost

-Perform Quality Control:
+Perform Quality Control

-As you are managing a large project with several numbers of stakeholders, you need to update the project status to each and every responsible stakeholder.
+As you are managing a large project with several numbers of stakeholders, you need to update the project status to every responsible stakeholder.
 Mainly you need to update the project progress report like – where you are in the project progress?
 What will be forecasting for your project?

 Simplilearn offers best-in-class PMP® training to help you ace your exam in the first attempt.

-PMP and PMBOK are registered trademarks of the Project Management Institute, Inc.
+PMP® and PMI® are registered trademarks of the Project Management Institute, Inc.